 Solution #5 – Max out your air conditioning

 I’m ashamed to say that I’ve done this in the past even though it does our planet no good.
-Just by running your air conditioning you can keep your storage room cool enough to bottle condition your beer.
+Just by running your air conditioning, you can keep your storage room cool enough to bottle condition your beer.

 If your house’s insulation is up to standard, you probably don’t need to run the air conditioner constantly.
 Still, it’s not the most energy-efficient way on this list.
-In my defence, I do work from home and have a dog who suffers in the heat, so it wasn’t just for the beer!
+In my defense, I do work from home and have a dog who suffers in the heat, so it wasn’t just for the beer!

 Solution #6 – Use your refrigerator

 You can actually use your standard fridge to help cool your beers with one small addition.
-Now, this may not work if you have to keep your beer next to tempremental food, but it’s another possibility.
+Now, this may not work if you have to keep your beer next to temperamental food, but it’s another possibility.